CyVerse-learning-materials/foss-2019/intro.rst

   - Manage, share, and analyze data on CyVerse
   - Understand high performance and cloud-based computing

 Our goal is to have each participant leave with a solid plan for how they will set up their own lab to conduct open science.
-This plan will include plans for:
+This master plan will include plans for:
   - intra- and inter-lab communication and collaboration
   - data management
   - scaling analyses